klipanmali/SpringBootHelloWorld/README.md

   - @EnableEurekaServer - make your Spring Boot application acts as a Eureka Server
   - @EnableEurekaClient - makes your Spring Boot application act as a Eureka client.
   - @EnableZuulProxy - makes your Spring Boot application act as a Zuul Proxy server.
+  - @EnableConfigServer - makes your Spring Boot application act as a Configuration Server.
   - @ExceptionHandler - handle the specific exception and sending the custom responses to the client
   - @Inject - for injecting, but @Autowired is little bit more powerful
   - @LocalServerPort - add local server port discovered at runtime